centiservice/centiservice.github.io/_posts/2022-08-07-Website-for-Centiservice-and-Mats3.md

 title: "Website for Centiservice, Mats3 and MatsSocket"
 date: 2022-08-07T12:10:41+02:00
 categories:
   - blog
 tags:
   - mats3
+  - matssocket
   - website
 ---

 Will try to get a small website about Mats3 and MatsSocket going, to provide information about the library.

 Using Github pages and Jekyll, with the [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes) theme.